 Click here if you’re interested in joining our journey.
 Since this is a project of the heart, please be patience with our response time.

 We’ve got a road ahead of us.
 Bilbo Baggins once said, “It’s a dangerous business, Frodo, going out of your door.
 You step into the road, and if you don’t keep your feet, there is no knowing where you might be swept off to.”

 This road is leading to a film we think you will love.

 If you’ve never played D&D, or don’t consider yourself a gamer this section is for you.
 When we set out to make this movie we decided on two things: make a good movie and make it for everyone, not just gamers.
 We wanted a movie that could be watched by someone who’s never heard of Dungeons & Dragons.

-The tale behind the making of the game is a fascinating story of loose alliances, lost friendships, corporate expansion and persecution.
+The tale behind the making of the game is a fascinating story of loose alliances, destroyed friendships and lost fortunes.

 Dungeons & Dragons and TSR, the company that made it, were the training ground for millions of people within some of the most influential industries of our day.
 We hope that by the time you see how D&D has influenced computer games and online dating to treatment for soldiers with PTSD, you will see a way that D&D has touched your life.

 PS.
 If you play Angry Birds, guess what…you’re a gamer.